 What to Look For in ProForm Treadmills

-We know the treadmill buying process can be overwhelming—that’s why we wrote a treadmill buying guide because there is so much to consider between searching for the best price and comparing sepcs.
+We know the treadmill buying process can be overwhelming—that’s why we wrote a treadmill buying guide, because there is so much to consider between searching for the best price and comparing specs.

 If you’re a serious runner, the ProForm Pro series is designed to withstand continuous running and a running deck that allows for a natural gait.

 The Carbon series can support running, but won’t be the best option for taller people (about 5 feet, 9 inches and above) because of the 55-inch deck.
-The City treadmill is best for anyone looking for a compact and space-saving solution for tackling daily steps.
+The Carbon TLX treadmill is best for anyone looking for a compact and space-saving solution for tackling daily steps.

 Brand Policies

-It’s worth noting that our GGR product testers all agree that ProForm customer service is hit-or-miss through parent company, iFIT.
+Our GGR product testers all agree that ProForm customer service is hit or miss through their parent company, iFIT.
 I’ve personally had polarizing experiences from waiting a week for an email response to getting a timely live chat answer within minutes.

 Warranty

 All ProForm treadmills come standard with a 10-year frame warranty.
-The parts warranties differ depending on what model you purchase, but it’s either a one or two-year policy.
+The parts warranties differ depending on what model you purchase, but it’s either a 1- or 2-year policy.
 Additionally, labor warranties last one year on all treadmills.

 According to the brand’s website, the warranty policy does not cover any issues caused by freight damage (oh my!), abuse, misuse, and abnormal usage.
 Essentially, the warranty only covers manufacturer defects.